 Much of Galileo's thinking dealt with objects on the Earth.
 However, another famous astronomer called Johannes Kepler would take up the challenge to pursue some of the wider implications.
 A large quantity of Kepler's work and correspondence survived him.
 Many of his letters are more like scientific papers, and for this reason, much of his correspondents seem to have been kept because of its quality.
-As consequence, quite a lot is known Kepler's life and work.
+As a consequence, quite a lot is known about Kepler's life and work.
 Unfortunately, while Kepler's life is filled with personal tragedy he is, at least, remembered and respected as an astounding intellect of the Renaissance.

 While this series of pages covering the great thinkers of the past is only intended to provide a brief insight to their life and times, there are some poignant facts concerning Kepler that do need to be highlighted.
 Johannes Kepler was born into a German Lutheran family in 1571.
-Although an apparently sickly child of poor parents, his intelligence was evident from the beginning and it is to earn him a scholarship to the University of Tübingen to study for the Lutheran ministry.
+Although an apparently sickly child of poor parents, his intelligence was evident from the beginning and it was to earn him a scholarship to the University of Tübingen to study for the Lutheran ministry.
 It was here that he was first introduced to the ideas of Copernicus.
 Although Kepler's family was Lutheran, he did not adhere to the Lutheran position on the `real presence- see below`, and, as a consequence, he was excluded from the sacrament in the Lutheran church.
 This, and his refusal to convert to Catholicism, left him alienated by both the Lutherans and the Catholics and Kepler is forced to leave his teaching post at Graz and move to Prague.

 The concept of `real presence` is linked to the Christian sacrament of bread and wine.
 According to Christian scripture, when Christ met with his disciples for a Last Supper, he instructed them to continue the rite in remembrance of their Lord's death.
 In the 2nd century, Christian writers believed the sacrament consisted of two realities, i.e. earthly and heavenly.
 In the Middle Ages, the doctrine of transubstantiation was developed; it has remained the official doctrine of the Roman Catholic church.
 According to this position, the substance, or inner reality, of the bread and wine are changed into the substance of the body and blood of Christ, but its external qualities known through the senses, i.e. colour, weight, taste, remain unchanged.
 Protestant positions range from the Lutheran view of consubstantiation, which holds that Christ is present along with the unchanged reality of the bread and wine, to the symbolic interpretation as a simple memorial of Christ's death.

 In 1612, Lutherans are forced out of Prague and Kepler is forced to move to Linz.
 This is also a time of deep personal tragedy for Kepler, his first wife and two sons die and although he remarries, his two infant daughters are also to die.
 He is also recalled to Württemburg in order to defend his mother against charges of witchcraft.
 Kepler died in Regensburg in 1630 and as a final tragic epilogue of his life; his grave was demolished within 2 years as a result of the Thirty Years War.
+This said, his life and work are still remembered and respected to this day.

 In 1619, Kepler published `Harmonices Mundi`, in which he describes his famous third law of planetary motion.
 This is followed, in 1621, with the seven-volume `Epitome Astronomiae`.
 This is to be his most influential work and discusses heliocentric astronomy in a systematic way.
 He then goes on to complete the `Rudolphine Tables` that Tycho Brahe had started.
 These included calculations using logarithms, which he developed, and provided tables for calculating planetary positions for any past or future date.
 Kepler used the tables to predict a pair of transits of the Sun by Mercury and Venus, although he did not live to witness the events.
 In total, the scope of and quality of Kepler's work stands equal to any in the history of science.
 If you put this work into the context of the tragedies within his personal life, there are truly astounding: